R31Z/JS-questions-and-answers/Questions and Answers.md

 ## 24. What Are The Different Objects Used In JavaScript?
 JavaScript uses a hierarchical structure, applicable to all the objects created in a document.
 Following are the objects, used in JavaScript that shows the relationship of one object to another.
+### Window Object.
+It is the topmost object in the hierarchy.
+It refers to the content area of the browser window that consists of HTML documents.
+Each frame is also a window that has some actions inside it.